zhz5687/Transformer-OBS-Recognition/README.md

 ### Step 4: Train or Test your OBS model
 You can use [train.py](train.py) for fine-tuning or retraining.
-Once the model is downloaded, you can use [test.py](test.py) to validate the test set with an accuracy of 94.3%. [log.csv](log.csv) records the changes in training set accuracy and test set accuracy for each epoch.
+Once the model is downloaded, you can use [test.py](test.py) to validate the test set with an accuracy of 97.2%. [log.csv](log.csv) records the changes in training set accuracy and test set accuracy for each epoch.
 [Validation_label.json](Validation_label.json) stores the relationship between classification IDs and dataset category IDs.

 If you don't want to train your own model, you can directly use our checkpoints (checkpoint_ep0600.pth).
-We have resnet version and VIT version.
+We have resnet version and VIT version, which can be download [here](https://drive.google.com/file/d/1c7xjjN2s5ntkx-r_RK2c0QbqxbzCbuuY/view?usp=sharing).

 ### Step 5: Try to run the program